Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

 === "Covalent ⭐"

     By default, Covalent will run all jobs on your local machine using the Dask backend.
 This is a parameter that you can control.
-For instance, Covalent offers many [plugin executors](https://docs.covalent.xyz/docs/features/executor-plugins/exe) that can be installed and used to interface with a wide range of HPC, cloud, and quantum devices.
+For instance, Covalent offers many [executor plugins](https://docs.covalent.xyz/docs/plugin) that can be installed and used to interface with a wide range of HPC, cloud, and quantum devices.

     **Setting the Executor for the Flow**